pipebio/plugins/README.md

 Running this file calls `runner.py`.
 You can set breakpoints in your IDE and then step through your code as you wish.

+As this involves you code running locally, outside of the plugin eco system, you will need to set some variables:
+* `shareable_id` - this is the id of the project.
+* `input_entity_ids` - a list of the ids that are inputs for the job (the equivalent of the documents that have been selected in the folder tree.

+When your plugin runs on pipebio, these are *automatically* set for you, but you need to do this manually to run the code locally.

 #### Running docker images
 The file `runner_test_docker_image.py` is intended for this.